|Film Title/Year and Description|

 This UK adventure fantasy-drama from director Terry Gilliam was the third film in a trilogy, following Time Bandits and Brazil.
 In the tale, a theatre production was being held to 18th century theatre-goers in a war-torn European city under siege by the Turks, about the fantastic exploits of German aristocrat Baron Münchhausen.

 Suddenly, a man stepped forward, claiming he was the elderly Baron Karl Frederich Hieronymous von Munchausen (John Neville) - a character known for telling tall stories and embellishing the facts.
 He asserted that he wanted to tell the 'real' story of his life and travels - seen in flashback.

 The film ended with his own shooting "death" or assassination by city official "The Right Ordinary Horatio Jackson" (Jonathan Pryce) during a victory parade.

-His life's soul was taken by the Grim Reaper 'doctor,' and then the Baron's body was lowered into a grave, but in the film's plot twist, he suddenly appeared on the stage and told the audience:
+His life's soul was taken by the Grim Reaper 'doctor,' and then the Baron's body was lowered into a grave.

 The Blob (1988)

 In this remake of the original 1958 film with Steve McQueen, George Ruit (Clayton Landey), a diner kitchen worker-handyman, attempted to unclog a sink drain.

 When suctioning the drain with a small toilet plunger didn't work, George stuck his left hand deep down into the drain's piping.
 He noticed some slimy substance on his fingers ("What is this?").